The Tourism Research Cluster at Waikato Management School

 to what extent summer season tourism added to the problems of waste management in the town.

-Dung gained her BA in Business Administration in 2010 in a joint programme conducted between the universities of Thai Nguyen University’s Faculty of Economics and Business in Vietnam and the University of Rizal Systems at the Binangonan Campus in the Philippines.
+Dung gained her BA in Business Administration in 2010 in a joint programme conducted between the universities of Thai Nguyen University’ of Economics and Business Administration in Vietnam and the University of Rizal Systems at the Binangonan Campus in the Philippines.
 Having gained awards for outstanding work she went on to complete her MBA, which was awarded by Cardiff Metropolitan University at the East Asia Institute of Management in Singapore.
-She subsequently arrived in New Zealand., and in 2019 she gained her doctoral degree in Tourism Development.
+She subsequently arrived in New Zealand., and in 2019 she gained her doctoral degree in Tourism Development at the University of Waikato.
 Her doctoral research examined community-based tourism development in traditional tea production areas in Thai Nguyen province, Vietnam.
 Her preference is for mixed methods research, meaning that she has acquired expertise in software packages such as SPSS and NVivo.
 She has been helping the Ragaln INSTO programme since 2019.

 During her doctoral studies she aided the university in its Vietnam initiatives and often